mdbraber/acmeproxy/README.md

    --htpasswd-file FILE         Htpassword file FILE for username/password authentication (default: "/root/.acmeproxy/htpasswd")
-   --interface value            Interface (ip or host) to bind for requests --log-level LEVEL            Log LEVEL (trace|debug|info|warn|error|fatal|panic) (default: "info") --log-timestamp              Output date/time on standard output log --port value                 Port to bind for requests (default: 9095) --provider value             DNS challenge provider - see https://github.com/xenolf/lego for options, also set relevant environment variables!
+   --interface value            Interface (ip or host) to bind for requests --log-level LEVEL            Log LEVEL (trace|debug|info|warn|error|fatal|panic) (default: "info") --log-forcecolors            Force colors on output, even when there is no TTY --log-forceformatting        Force formatting on output, even when there is no TTY --log-timestamp              Output date/time on standard output log --port value                 Port to bind for requests (default: 9095) --provider value             DNS challenge provider - see https://github.com/xenolf/lego for options, also set relevant environment variables!